Jones' Fantastic Museum

-Jones' Fantastic Museum was a family-oriented museum filled with a unique collection of weird and amazing inventions, strange sideshow attractions, old-time dime museum machines and antique exhibits, originally located in Snohomish County, and later in Seattle, Washington, United States, from 1963 to 1980.
+Jones' Fantastic Museum was a family-oriented museum filled with a unique collection of eccentric inventions, strange sideshow attractions, old-time dime museum machines and antique exhibits.
+It was originally located in Snohomish County, but was later moved to Seattle, Washington, United States, from 1963 to 1980.
 It was created by avid collector Walt a.k.a.
 Doc Jones.

 Early history

 In 1959, Jones and his wife Dorothy opened up a museum on Gunnysack Hill, a mile-long section of U.S. Route 99 just north of Lynnwood, Washington.
 This first museum was also named Jones' Fantastic Museum.

 Many Jones pieces formed a popular attraction at the 1962 Seattle World's Fair.
 The collection subsequently found a home on the balcony level (third floor) of the former Food Circus (now Center House) in the Seattle Center.
 Called Jones' Fantastic Show when it first opened on Saturday, October 5, 1963, the Seattle museum was renamed Jones' Fantastic Museum sometime after the Gunnysack Hill museum closed.

-Below are some excerpts from an article written by Terri Malinowski that appeared December 12, 1963 in the Northshore Citizen newspaper:
+After discovering an abandoned log cabin on the family property in 1963, Walter and Dorothea Jones began construction on Rusty Gulch, a replica ghost town.
+Rusty Gulch had a full-length street with a saloon, jail, barber shop, and general store.
+When word spread, he opened the highway 99 museum, where he moved Rusty Gulch and a multitude of contraptions.
+Of his work, Walter Jones said: "I'm just trying to bring back some of the glamour, illusion and fakery of the old time medicine man shows and carnival sideshows".